orieasterly/portfolio/README.md

     - Conducted root cause analysis to identify the underlying factors contributing to variances, enabling targeted corrective actions.

   - **Continuous Monitoring:**
-    - Implemented a system for ongoing monitoring of COGS variances, identifying the root causes of the variances and taking corrective action to prevent them from occurring in the future.
+    - Implemented a system for ongoing monitoring of COGS variances, identifying the root causes of the variances and the corrective actions.

 </details>

 <details>
   <summary><strong>Tools Used:</strong></summary>

-  - Excel BI tools for data analysis and data visualization.
+  - Microsoft Excel BI tools for data analysis and data visualization.

 </details>